'Nothing about us, without us': research priorities for autistic girls, women and gender diverse people in australia

 Journal article of the type Scientific research ( ; english)

-*Three co-authors are autistics.
+*Four co-authors had publicly identified as autistic.
 [Learn more about this mention]

 => Unrestricted access and free